The advent of autumn brings with itself a lot of vibrant colours in our life that once again and re-energizes our mind and soul.

 The prime reason for this is nothing but the auspicious festival of Durga Puja knocking at our door.

-We, especially the people of Bengal can feel the dramatic change in environment which is eagerly waiting to welcome Maa Durga after one long year.
+We, especially the people of Bengal can feel the dramatic change in the environment which is eagerly waiting to welcome Maa Durga after one long year.

 This is the most awaited festival for the Bengali people and during this time of year the city of joy, Kolkata, brightens up like a shiny asteroid in the night sky.